 Insect holes in log

-Little holes like this are evidence of insects
+Little holes like this are evidence of wood boring insects.

 Boring Insects Are A Common Problem